 click the day tab to read more

-Arrive anytime at Stella Maris Lodge in Moshi, Tanzania.
+Arrive anytime at your lodge in Moshi, Tanzania.
 With prior arrangement, airport pick up and private transfers to your lodge are available from Kilimanjaro International Airport (JRO), or simply make your own way by taxi.
 We will gather in the evening for a pre-climb briefing and an equipment check.
 We will also confirm you have the appropriate mandatory medical coverage and travel insurance.

 After completing the necessary registration formalities at Londorossi National Park gate, we drive through varied farmland with open views over the plains to reach the Lemosho roadhead.
 We often have our lunch in the glades before starting to walk.
 It is an easy day of walking up a small path through beautiful and lush forest.
 This area has a variety of game, including buffalo.We camp at Lemosho Forest Camp (8,700 ft).
 [2-3 hours walking]